arangodb/docs/3.10/troubleshooting-cluster.md

 ---
 layout: default
-description: Cluster frontend is unresponsive
+description: Troubleshooting issues of ArangoDB cluster deployments
 ---
 Cluster Troubleshooting
 =======================

-* Cluster frontend is unresponsive
+* Cluster front end is unresponsive
   * Check if the _Coordinator(s)_ in question are started up.
   * Check if the _Agency_ is up and a _leader_ has been elected.
 If not ensure that all or a majority of _Agents_ are up and running.